armandofox/armandofox.github.io/_pages/music-theater.md

 # Shows I'm Working On Now or Soon

-**Returning in August 2024:** [Cantos de Mi Tierra](cantosdemitierra.com), an all-Spanish-language cabaret ranging from traditional songs of Latin America to crossover artists like Shakira and Marc Anthony, recently [performed at Feinstein's At the Nikko](https://www.youtube.com/watch?v=ttsPDhWGliQ)!
-Join our mailinglist or follow the F***book group for upcoming gig announcements...

-on August 17!
-Tickets on sale now!
-(Here's a [short clip](https://www.youtube.com/watch?v=N2782zx_LKw) from our original show at Martuni's...but now we also have a great percussionist and bassist, for a way bigger and funkier sound!)

 **November-December 2024:** Cabaret at [Theatre Rhinoceros](therhino.org), directed by John Fisher.
 A unique black-box production of the legendary musical, in The Rhino's intimate space in the Castro!

+**August 2024:** [Cantos de Mi Tierra](cantosdemitierra.com), an all-Spanish-language cabaret ranging from traditional songs of Latin America to crossover artists like Shakira and Marc Anthony, recently [performed at Feinstein's At the Nikko](https://www.youtube.com/watch?v=ttsPDhWGliQ)!
+Join our mailinglist or follow the F***book group for upcoming gig announcements or to book us!

+(Here's a [short clip](https://www.youtube.com/watch?v=N2782zx_LKw) from our original show at Martuni's...but now we also have a great percussionist and bassist, for a way bigger and funkier sound!)

 See below for shows I've worked on recently.